nils-n/meetings-reminder-system/README.md

 ## Deployment and Local Development

 Most of the features of this application run fine on a local computer (any interactions with the schedule such as read/delete/update meetings etc.).
+ A few notes:
+- For testing, you don't need a worksheet and can try it out directly with the mockdata by pressing 'M' in the main terminal - this will load the mock data used for testing instead of the worksheet
-However, deploying on Heroku has the advantage that the meeting reminders will also be sent automatically on a scheduled basis.
+- However, to meet the requirements for assessment, the application will also run fine on Heroku
+- Running on Heroku will also demonstrate how to the schedule can synchronize with a worksheet and how reminders would be send to the selected participants.
+- During development, I realized that sending Emails to arbitrary address, and allowing the user to send emails manually involves potential security risks and I will not include these opportunities.
+Especially because the source code is publicly available here on Github.
+- Instead, the emails will be **only sent automatically** and not manually by pressing a button as originally intended.
+- Also, the user will **not be able to add arbitrary participants** as this could allow hostile users to send Emails on behalf of this application.
+Instead, the user can select from a list of participants, and the Email sending functionality will run in the background.
+- Note that this is not a major limitation regarding the aim of this application since most of the meetings that benefit from automation are those that happen frequently with the same people (i.e. staff meeting, townhall meetings, Journal Club)

 #### How to Fork